waterbycounty

 What's happening with rivers in Posey County right now?

-Posey County's primary USGS streamgage on the WABASH RIVER is currently reading 61,700 cubic feet per second — 183% of the long-term mean of 33,727.5 cfs.
+Posey County's primary USGS streamgage on the WABASH RIVER has a pipeline snapshot of 61,700 cubic feet per second — 183% of the long-term mean of 33,727.5 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Posey County water compare to the Indiana average?